 The stand-out number is probably ‘Tight Connection to My Heart’, a performance of heart-wrenching feeling by Sheila Atim that left many in the audience asking themselves ‘just what is that song?’.
 It comes from Empire Burlesque, Dylan’s much-derided 1985 album, and only proves the case of those who champion the album for its underlying musical strengths.
 Expect to hear it added to the repertoire of X Factor contestants, soon.
 Other songs transmuted include a yearning duet version of ‘I Want You’, a beguilingly gentle ‘Idiot Wind’ (surprisingly the only song taken from Blood on the Tracks), and a revivalist rendition of ‘Duquesne Whistle’.
 Others are closer to the originals but nevertheless surprise on account of their selection and appropriateness to the action – notably the overlooked ‘Is Your Love in Vain?’, a personal favourite.
 Unlikely songs segue neatly into one another – ‘Like a Rolling Stone’, ‘I Want You’ and ‘Make You Feel My Love’ make for surprise but effective bedfellows.

 McPherson writes interestingly in the programme of his choice of song.
 Rather than pick songs with an obvious narrative line, he went for those with an inner power and a classical construction that would best serve his dramatic ends:

 I was looking for songs that had a verse, a bridge, a chorus, a middle eight, all that stuff that give the performers the chance to lean into something emotionally and go deeper and deeper and deeper into the music.

 Despite the occasionally incongruous richness of Dylan’s verbal dexterity (“The guilty undertaker sighs / The lonely organ grinder cries / The silver saxophones say I should refuse you”) the songs almost all work in their new context, as words from anyone’s heart.
 The one failure is ‘Hurricane’, seemingly used only used to support the back story of one character (a black boxer, as was Rubin Carter, the real-life subject of Dylan’s song).
-It has too much of its own narrative, briefly topping the production into the sort of opportunistic string-together of hits with their own storyline that characterises other pop musicals aimed at the nostalgia market.
+It has too much of its own narrative, briefly tipping the production into the sort of opportunistic string-together of hits with their own storyline that characterises other pop musicals aimed at the nostalgia market.